DJoeDaniel/Email-Bombing-Tool/README.md

 Email Bomber allows you to send automated email for number of times Use it in your own risk

-# Run in Python version2.7
+# Run with Python version2.7
 python email-bomber.py

 # Important